DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/README.md

 docker logs CONTAINER_NAME or CONTAINER_ID
 ```
 Container port forwarding (Ports exposed from Linux are forwarded to the host;
-publishes all exposed ports of the container to ports on the host)
+Publishes all exposed ports of the container to ports on the host)
 ```
 docker run -MODE --name CONTAINER_NAME -p HOST_PORT:CLIENT_PORT IMAGE_NAME
 ```